Suspending a pupil: procedures and guidance

 - Reintegrating a pupil after suspension

-This article is based on the following guidance from the DfE, both of which came into effect on 1 September 2022:
+This article is based on the following guidance from the DfE:

-- School suspensions and exclusions (read our summary to find out what's changed).
+- School suspensions and exclusions (read our summary to find out what's changed from September 2023).
 This guidance applies to all pupils, including those above and below compulsory school age

 - Behaviour in schools